david-gaspard/msmodel/README.md

 * solving the Foldy-Lax linear system and showing the wavefunction,
 * finding the resonances of the system, i.e., the values of $k\in\mathbb{C}$ which satisfy the determinantal equation above.

-More details on the mathematical methods are available in the following papers:
+More details on the mathematical methods used by MSModel are available in the following papers:

 * David Gaspard and Jean-Marc Sparenberg, [Phys.
 Rev. A **105**, 042204 (2022)](https://doi.org/10.1103/PhysRevA.105.042204).
 * David Gaspard and Jean-Marc Sparenberg, [Phys.
 Rev. A **105**, 042205 (2022)](https://doi.org/10.1103/PhysRevA.105.042205).

-Some results obtained with the present program were published in these papers.
+Some results obtained with MSModel were published in these papers.

 ## INSTALLATION